mlittle/wordace-helper/readme.md

 I realize there are already 'helpers' out there for word ace.
 Example: http://www.anagrammer.com/word-ace/ - determines your possible hand and hands that could beat you.

 But knowing the possible hands is only part of the game.
 The other part is betting strategy.
 Calculating hand odds would aid with betting.
-Not sure at this point what will be feasible, but at a minimum it could chance of hitting the better word combinations.
+Not sure at this point what will be feasible, but at a minimum it could determine your 'outs' which in turn determine best possible hands.

 ### Notes